Best Place To Learn Video Editing Online For Beginners

 If you want to step up your game and move from iMovie to the more professional editing program Final Cut Pro X (for Mac), this course by Joe Parys is the way to go.

-The course will take you all the way from beginner to the producer of your first couple of projects.
+The course can take you from beginner to the producer of your first few projects.
+You also get some footage to practice on.

 Other essential things you’ll learn include: